yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/explicit-locking.md

 [Optimistic locking](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) delays the checking of whether a transaction meets the isolation and other integrity rules until its end, without blocking any of the operations performed as a part of the transaction.
 In scenarios where there are two concurrent transactions that conflict with each other (meaning a commit of the changes made by both these transactions would violate integrity constraints), one of these transactions is aborted.
 An aborted transaction could immediately be restarted and re-executed, or surfaced as an error to the end user.

-In scenarios where too many transactions do not conflict with each other, optimistic concurrency control is a good strategy.
+In scenarios where not too many transactions conflict with each other, optimistic concurrency control is a good strategy.
 This is generally the case in high-volume systems.
 For example, most web applications have short-lived the connections to the database.

 YugabyteDB opts for optimistic concurrency in the case of simple transactions.
 This is achieved by assigning a random priority to each of the transactions.
 In the case of a conflict, the transaction with a lower priority is aborted.
 Some transactions that get aborted due to a conflict are internally retried while others result in an error to the end application.